ransomnumber6/about-me/README.md

 <!-- Header Section -->
 # Hi there, I'm Trevor Ransom 👋

 Welcome to my GitHub profile!
-I'm a passionate [Your Profession] based in [Your Location].
+I'm a passionate DevSecOps based in Tempe, Arizona.
 Here, you'll find a collection of my projects and contributions.

 <!-- GitHub Stats -->
 ## 📊 GitHub Stats